truenas/documentation/content/TrueCommand/SystemManagement/_index.md

 *Storage* lists how many pools and drives are being used by the system.
 It also shows how much storage is used and available by size and percentage.

-*ARC MISS* shows how often the system is going to disk rather than using the ARC cache.
-Anything above 0% means that the system is using ram.
-The numbers may vary depending on use case and work load.
+*ARC MISS* shows how often the system is using disks instead of the ARC cache.
+Anything above 0% means that the system is using RAM.
+The numbers vary on use case and work load.

 **There are also several "hot spots" on the card that will open system specific areas for management.**